clairvoyant/cblas/README.md

 The MKL exports the CBLAS interface in the mkl_rt.dll Internaly it depends on other libraries that are found in the redist directories.
 All of the DLL shall be accesible via the Dynamic-Link Library Search Order.
-That means either the DLL are copied to the executable path or the redist directories are appended to the PATH environement variable.
+That means either the DLL are copied to the executable path or the redist directories are append to the PATH environment variable.

 The MKL DLLs are found at.